jouros/gorestapi/README.md

 ## Kubernetes Auditing

 In Kubernetes auditing first we need to define audit policy that will define rules of what will be recorded and what data will be included.
-We will use audit-policy.yaml for that:
+We will use audit-policy.yaml for that, level that request is matching:
 none: don't log events
 Metadata: log request metadata
 Request:  log event metadata and request body
 RequestResponse: log event metadata, request and response bodies

+Structure of audit policy:
+level: none, Metadata, Request, RequestResponse
+users: serviceAccount
+userGroups:
+verbs: get, create, update, watch, list, patch, delete
+resources: API groups or group + resources in that group
+namespaces: namespaces that this rule matches.
+nonResourceURLs:  Rules can apply to API resources (such as "pods" or "secrets"), non-resource URL paths (such as "/api"), or neither, but not both.
+If neither is specified, the rule is treated as a default for all URLs.

 For kube-apiserver testing purpose, I will use minimal-audit-policy.yaml which will log everything in metadata level.
 Logs will be in JSON format.